ajilichayma/aws_solutions_architect_notes/README.md

   - all the data moving between the volume and the instance
   - all snapshots created from the volume
   - all volumes created from these snapshots
-- ### changing the data's encrytion state: (encrypt/unencrypted unencrypted/encrypt volume)
+- ### changing the data's encrytion state: (encrypt unencrypted volume)
-  -
+  - we can't remove encryption from an encrypted volume
+  - we can't directly encrypt an uncrypted volume, instead we can create an instance with an encrypted root device volume from an encrpted snapshot
 ## Instance store:
+- we can specify an instance store for an EC2 instance only when launching it
+- data in the instance store persists only when we reboot the EC2 instance, they will be lost if:
+    - the instance is stoped or terminated
+    - the hard disk driver fails